-Phil and Maz Turner (publicans) are experienced and enthusiastic four wheel drivers.
-They have travelled the vast inland of Australia for over 30 years and know how to put a ‘special’ and very personal tour together.
+Phil and Maria van Wegen (publicans) are experienced and enthusiastic about this outback region so they know how to put a ‘special’ and very personal tour together.

-You can explore the Birdsville Track and the Cooper Creek.
-Take a day drive up to William Creek for lunch and hear all about the wonders of the “String of Springs”.
-Maybe visit the Arabana heartland – the shores of Kati Thanda-Lake Eyre.
+You can explore the Birdsville Track and the Cooper Creek and take a day drive up to the Mungerannie Hotel for lunch.
+Visit Coward Springs or the Arabana heartland – the shores of Kati Thanda-Lake Eyre.
 Or, have a couple of nights under the most amazing night skies with 4WD tours into the Willouran Ranges and Finniss Springs Station – the ancestral home of the Arabana.

 As a guide, tour costs start from $250pp per day with a minimum of 2 people.
 An optional fresh packed lunch is available at $15pp.
 Tag-a-long guide with UHF commentary is $350 per vehicle per day.
 Camping fees, where applicable, are extra.
 We enjoy working with people on planning your ultimate experience so give us a call and we’ll put the ultimate adventure package together for you.

 Witchelina Nature Reserve – 4WD the Willouran Ranges

 Witchelina Station is 4,200 square kilometres of some of the regions more explosive scenery – a SA Nature Foundation initiative.
 In 2010 all the stock were removed to reduce grazing pressure on flora and fauna.
 Feral pest eradication is an on-going program and this vast region is now resplendent with its natural flora and fauna .